PennLINC/coding-interview/index.md

-# Welcome to our coding aspect of the interview
+# Welcome to our coding interview
 ![Cartoon](./superman-sits-at-a-job-interview-jason-adam-katzenstein-01.png)
 We want to get a sense of your ability to do some of more specific tasks in the PennLINC labratory.
 As a data analyst, a lot of your job will be data downloading, wrangling, and processing.
 We also want to see your creative, scientific talents.